Farmer-Eds-Shed/Agri-Hacks/README.md

 <a name="acknowledgements"></a>

-- [FarmHack.org]("https://farmhack.org/tools") - The insperation for Agri-Hacks, site is still live in an archive state but no longer maintained.
+- [FarmHack.org]("https://farmhack.org/tools") - The inspiration for Agri-Hacks, site is still live in an archive state but no longer maintained.
 - Mentor Antonio Rodriguez

 ## Content

 <a name="content"></a>

-- [Farmer-Eds-Shed.com] - Blog Post Content borrowed from my original Blog site.
+- [Farmer-Eds-Shed.com]("farmer-eds-shed.com") - Blog Post Content borrowed from my original Blog site.